Meet Our Team

 Frank Business Communications Center Peer Tutors

-Sam Cooley is a junior marketing major from Waterloo, Iowa.
+Sam Cooley is a senior marketing major from Waterloo, Iowa.
 In addition to working in the Frank Center, Sam works as a certified pharmacy technician.
 After graduation, he is planning to find a job in the marketing management and hospital administration fields.
 During his free time, Sam enjoys playing golf and listening to music.

 Anthony Russo is a senior finance major with minors in Spanish and economics.
 Having studied in Spain, Anthony plans to work in international business after graduation.
 During his free time, Anthony enjoys traveling, playing sports, and listening to music.